decentraland/documentation/content/creator/sdk7/3d-essentials/move-entities.md

 In the [Scene Editor]({{< ref "/content/creator/scene-editor/about-editor.md" >}}), you can move entities in a no-code way via **Actions**, see [Make any item smart]({{< ref "/content/creator/scene-editor/smart-items/make-any-item-smart.md" >}}).
 {{< /hint >}}

+The Tween component has the following functions:
+- `setMove`: Move between two points
+- `setRotate`: Rotate between two directions
+- `setScale`: Scale between two sizes
+- `setMoveContinuous`: Move constantly in the same direction
+- `setRotateContinuous`: Rotate constantly in the same direction
+- `setTextureMove`: Offset the texture of a material between two positions
+- `setTextureMoveContinuous`: Offset the texture of a material constantly in the same direction

 ## Move between two points

-To move an entity between two points, create a `Tween` component with its mode set to `Tween.Mode.Move`.
+To move an entity between two points, create a `Tween` component with the `setMove` function.

 ```ts
 const myEntity = engine.addEntity()